Fifty pence (British coin): Design

 It was the first seven-sided coin in the world.
 However, there was some confusion and resistance to the new shape after its release on 14 October 1969, where the coins were mistaken for the decimal 10p and half crowns, which were both round.
 A group of "Anti-Heptagonists" regarded the coin as 'ugly' and 'an insult to our sovereign whose image it bears'.
 Geometrically, the shape of the coin forms an equilateral-curve heptagon, or Reuleaux polygon, a curve of constant width, meaning that the diameter is constant across any bisection.

-In 1997 the 50p coin was reduced in both diameter and thickness and the older coins were removed from circulation.
-The new coin was introduced on 1 September 1997.
-The old larger coin was demonetised on 28 February 1998.
-The face designs remained unchanged.